stanfordpython/python-labs/lab3-functions.md

 ```
 foo()
-foo(0)
+foo(a=0, 1)
 foo(0, 1)
+foo(0, a=1)
-foo(a=0, 1)
+foo(0, 1, 1)
 foo(b=0, 1)
 foo(a=0, b=1)
 foo(b=1, a=0)
+foo(0)
 foo(0, a=0)
-foo(0, a=1)
-foo(0, 1, 1)
 foo(0, 1, b=1)
 ```

-Write at least two more function calls, not listed above, predict their output, and then check your guess.
+Write at least two more function calls not listed above, predict their output, and then check your guess.
 This is your chance to clarify your own understanding of function call semantics.
 Remember, the interactive interpreter is your friend!
-It is a wonderful tool for answering questions of the form "But what happens if I..."
+It is a great tool for answering questions of the form "But what happens if I..."

 ### Keyword Arguments
 Consider the following function definition:

 ```
 def bar(a, b=1, c='X', d=None):
     print("a:", a)